-ISBN 162-6-37965-3, Lynne Rienner Publishers, October 2021, 441 pages, \$98.50 Reviewed by William Garrity, Joint Special Operations University
+ISBN 162-6-37965-3, Lynne Rienner Publishers, October 2021, 441 pages, \$98.50

+Reviewed by: William Garrity, Joint Special Operations University, Tampa, Florida, USA

 The recent uptick in cyber-attacks worldwide, whether criminal ransomware targeting the United States healthcare industry or likely state-sponsored attacks targeting Ukraine, has brought the specter of cyberspace threats to everyone's doorstep.
-Constance S. Uthoff, in Cyber Intelligence: Actors, Policies, and Practices, describes the diverse nature of the threat and the Intelligence Communities' approach to both understanding and mitigating the threat.
+Constance S. Uthoff, in Cyber Intelligence: Actors, Policies, and Practices, describes the diverse nature of the threat and the Intelligence Community's approach to both understanding and mitigating the threat.
 Uthoff, an associate program director of the Cybersecurity Strategy and Information Management Program at George Washington University, though not an Intelligence Community insider, brings a scholarly approach to the topic that will enable the novice to quickly grasp the scale and magnitude of the threat.

-Uhtoff immediately immerses the reader into the complicated world of cyber operations with the details of the 2020 SolarWinds supply chain intrusion that ultimately would span hundreds of companies and most of the Executive Branch agencies.
-The likely-Russian state-sponsored operation provides a timely example for the author as Uthoff utilizes the intrusion itself and the United States government response, to set the stage for her approach in the book.
+Uthoff immediately immerses the reader into the complicated world of cyber operations with the details of the 2020 SolarWinds supply chain intrusion that ultimately would span hundreds of companies and most of the Executive Branch agencies.
+The likely Russian state-sponsored operation provides a timely example for the author, as Uthoff utilizes the intrusion itself and the United States government's response to set the stage for her approach in the book.
 It is an approach that is both intuitive and informative, resulting in a work that is a ready reference.

 The book begins by explaining key terms and concepts associated with cyber intelligence but fails to provide an overview of what is meant by cyberspace, the physical and virtual realities that define it, and associated terminology.
 This suggested overview would be extremely beneficial for the novice.
-Uthoff then turns to cyber threat actors, but surprisingly organizes the discussion based on a mixture of targeted systems (supply chain, financial sector, etc.) and techniques (ransomware); as opposed to by actors (nation-state, non-nation state, criminal organizations, etc.), though the author does dedicate a chapter to non-state actors later in the book.
-Uhtoff in chapter three, "The Cyber Intelligence Cycle and Process," explains in detail the fundamentals of the generic "Intelligence Cycle" and provides an overview of the types of requirements levied on the intelligence community with-respect-to cyber actors.
-The "Intelligence Cycle" can, and is, applied to any problem set.
+Uthoff then turns to cyber threat actors but surprisingly organizes the discussion based on a mixture of targeted systems (supply chain, financial sector, etc.) and techniques (ransomware), as opposed to organizing by actors (nation-state, non-nation-state, criminal organizations, etc.), though the author does dedicate a chapter to non-state actors later in the book.

+In chapter three, Uthoff, in "The Cyber Intelligence Cycle and Process," explains in detail the fundamentals of the generic "Intelligence Cycle" and provides an overview of the types of requirements levied on the Intelligence Community with respect to cyber actors.
+The "Intelligence Cycle" can and is applied to any problem set.
 The author keenly points out how the Intelligence Community attempted to describe an intelligence cycle focused on cyber requirements.
-A discussion of more value would have been the different intelligence collection and production requirements levied by customers to support cyber security enhancement, defensive operations, and offensive cyber operations.
+A discussion of more value would have been the different intelligence collection and production requirements levied by customers to support cybersecurity enhancement, defensive operations, and offensive cyber operations.
 That said, the author does touch on each of these in some form in the chapter.
 The author also delves into how the private sector is approaching the problem and teaming with government entities to develop best practices.

-Of great value to both practitioners and academics focused on developments in the cyber realm is chapter four, "National Security Strategies and Policies."
-Uhtoff, through obvious extensive research, works the lay person through the thought process pertaining to cyber operations from National Security Strategy, National Military Strategy, and National Intelligence Strategy.
-Included is an in-depth discussion of policy on each U.S. administration and the impact of such policies on cyber operations.
+Chapter four is of great value to both practitioners and academics focused on developments in the cyber realm.
+Uthoff, through obviously extensive research, guides the layperson through the thought process pertaining to cyber operations from the National Security Strategy, National Military Strategy, and National Intelligence Strategy.
+Included is an indepth discussion of policy under each U.S. administration and the impact of such policies on cyber operations.
 This superb chapter warrants investing in this book for just this chapter alone.